-A lot of people are lonely and unappreciated.
-As people work more and more, and spend more time alone with technology, not to mention the breakdown of families and communities, people don’t feel valued.
-If you are the remedy to this problem, you will make lots and lots of friends easily.
+As people work more and more, and spend more time alone with technology, not to mention the breakdown of families and communities, people don’t feel valued and appreciated.

-Take an interest in as many people as possible
+Take a genuine interest in as many people as possible

 The easiest way to show interest is to simply ask questions.
 A genuine “how are you?” or even better, a more specific question related to an individual person, like “I heard you had a great run at the last meet.
 What was your time?” shows interest.

 I should note that using this technique without modification works for straight-up friendship.
 The rules of romantic engagement are more complex.
-You will want to take an interest in girls, and make them feel happy, but in a different way, to distinguish you from “just a friend.”
+You will want to take an interest in girls and guys, and make them feel happy, but in a different way, to distinguish you from “just a friend.”